zencart/documentation/content/user/running/blogging.md

 ### Use a static site generator

 Static Site Generators (SSGs) like [Hugo](https://gohugo.io/) and [Jekyll](https://jekyllrb.com/) allow you to build a sophisticated website using a tool, and output raw HTML which can run without a database or code interpretation.
-This is much less risky than a dynamic application like WordPress.
+Since  the final output of these tools is HTML-only, it is much less risky than WordPress (which has both PHP and MySQL as potential attack surfaces).

 ### Create a blog offsite

 Really committed to a blog, are you?
-Instead of self-hosting a WordPress blog, use [wordpress.com](https://wordpress.com/) and let them host it.
+Instead of self-hosting a WordPress blog, why not use [wordpress.com](https://wordpress.com/) and let them host it.
 There are, of course, other hosted blogging services like [Blogger](https://www.blogger.com/) or [Tumblr](https://www.tumblr.com/).